-The majority of articles, approximately 49%, concentrated on the examination of media governance in Europe (24 articles).
+Most articles, approximately 49%, concentrated on the examination of media governance in Europe (24 articles).
 This is a result of the widespread reference to the Audiovisual Media Services Directive (AVMSD) and the European Media Freedom Act (EMFA) regulations by other countries worldwide.
-Numerous studies from diverse nations analyze and contrast major American platforms (e.g. Bouquillion et al., 2024; Fernandes & Albornoz, 2023) with local platforms or material (e.g. Haenig & Ji, 2024; Mazzoli, 2021), or evaluate regulatory studies pertinent to the European Union region (e.g. García Leiva, 2020; Vlassis, 2021).
-Data reveals the presence of countries outside Europe and America, including Australia (8 articles), Canada (7 articles), Mexico (6 articles), China (4 articles), South Africa (4 articles), India (2 articles), South Korea (2 articles), Indo-Pacific (1 article), Nigeria (1 article), and Vietnam and Singapore (1 article).
+Numerous studies from diverse nations analyze and contrast major American platforms (e.g. Bouquillion, Ithurbide & Tristan, 2024; Fernandes & Albornoz, 2023) with local platforms or material (Haenig & Ji, 2024; Mazzoli, 2021), or evaluate regulatory studies pertinent to the European Union region (García Leiva, 2020; Vlassis, 2021b).
+Data reveals the presence of countries outside Europe and America, including Australia (8 articles), Canada (7 articles), Mexico (6 articles), China (4 articles), South Africa (4 articles), India (2 articles), South Korea (2 articles), Indo-Pacific (1 article), Nigeria (1 article), as well as Vietnam and Singapore (1 article).

-The majority of these articles (55%) emphasized platforms and industries, their relationship to finance, tax regulation (e.g. Buriak & Weber, 2023; Kostovska et al., 2020), and governance from a business and economic perspective (e.g. Vlassis, 2022).
-More studies (47%) presented and discussed audiovisual regulation followed by discursive media institutionalism (e.g. Fernandes, 2022).
+The majority of these articles (55%) emphasized platforms and industries, their relationship to finance, tax regulation (Buriak & Weber, 2023; Kostovska, Raats & Donders, 2020), and governance from a business and economic perspective (Vlassis, 2022a).
+More studies (47%) presented and discussed audiovisual regulation followed by discursive media institutionalism (Fernandes, 2022).
 The topic of regulatory institutions is frequently addressed in the context of governance, particularly when analyzing cross-country comparative studies.
-20 papers investigated the relationship between jurisdictions and countries, while seven papers addressed the local VOD context.
-Another aspect that is also prevalent in the discourse on regulation is the relationship between governance and a variety of actors and stakeholders (10 articles) (e.g. M. D. Cole & Etteldorf, 2023; Fernandes & Albornoz, 2023), which includes discussions on self-regulation and co-regulation (e.g. Mutu, 2024).
+20 papers investigated the relationship between jurisdictions and countries, while seven papers addressed the local VoD context.
+Another aspect that is also prevalent in the discourse on regulation is the relationship between governance and a variety of actors and stakeholders (10 articles) (Cole & Etteldorf, 2023; Fernandes & Albornoz, 2023), which includes discussions on self-regulation and co-regulation (Mutu, 2024).
 Multi stakeholder practices in media policy making are considered important in many sources.
 This indicates an interesting direction: how various forms of media governance result in varying levels of efficacy, including the roles of government, media, and civil society in shaping media policies and practices.

 Research methodology, techniques, and theoretical frameworks

 The existing literature is composed of a variety of theories, such as governance theory (16 articles), media economics theory (13 articles), media pluralism theory (9 articles), freedom of speech theory (4 articles), and public engagement theory (9 articles).
 Additionally, there are numerous frameworks and concepts, including regulatory systems (12 articles), legal and policy frameworks (8 articles), constructivism (1 article), multistakeholderism (2 articles), and cultural policy (8 articles).
-These theories establish a framework for comprehending the intricacy of media regulation and its influence on social dynamics and freedom of information in the new digital era.
+These theories establish a framework for comprehending the intricacy of media regulation and its influence on social dynamics and freedom of information in the new digital era, Table 3.

 Table 3: Framework and Methodology